sec-js/PtestMethod/LFF-IPS-P1-IntelligenceGathering.rst

   country : Search for results in a given country (2-letter code) city    : Search for results in a given city

-..
-Todo :: Learn how to access Shodan with API

 * `Censys <https://censys.io/>`_ is a search engine that allows computer scientists to ask questions about the devices and networks that compose the Internet.
 Driven by Internet-wide scanning, Censys lets researchers find specific hosts and create aggregate reports on how devices, websites, and certificates are configured and deployed.
 A good feature is the Query metadata which tells the number of Http, https and other protocols found in the IP network range.